jadefeng/jadefeng.github.io/_posts/2020-09-13-Power-of-Moments.markdown

 ## Crystallization of discontent

-*   Shame and disgust are powerful motivators “what are we doing - are we even human?
-Eating each other’s shit.”
+*   Shame and disgust are powerful motivators “what are we doing - are we even human?”
 *   Crystallization of discontent is a specific moment that sparks a realization that something isn’t okay.
 *   Something that is an engineered moment that can be powerful.